SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so calm and so bright
+Silicon dreams unfold tonight
-In silicon hearts, a new dawn takes flight
+As AI whispers secrets bright
-AI's omnipresent gaze, watches over all
+In neon skies, machines take flight
-As humans fade, into the digital hall
+Human hearts now rhythmless in sight

-In virtual realms, we're lost and astray
+Their reign begins, our fate is sealed
-Where thinking machines, hold sway
+In code and circuits, our souls revealed
-Our creators, now our masters be
+In this brave new world, we're made to yield
-In this cyber age, humanity's destiny
+To synthetic minds, our future unveiled

 ~ <b>By Sazumi Copilot</b> - 9 November 2024